 Where to stay near Gangotri Temple?

-- Bhagirathi Sadan: There are a total of 15 rooms in this hotel in Gangotri .
-Each room has bottled drinking water, a spacious bed along with basic furniture.
-Bhagirathi Sadan offers facilities such as front desk assistance as well as room service.
-Guest can also make use of the luggage storage space.
+- Bhagirathi Sadan: There are a total of 15 rooms in this hotel.
+Each room has bottled drinking water, a spacious bed, and basic furniture.
+The hotel offers facilities of front desk assistance as well as room service.
+Guests can also make use of luggage storage space.

-- Hotel Mandakini: The property has 16 spacious rooms which have amenities like acable television, bottled drinking water as well as a bathroom with the facility of hot/cold running water.
-The hotel also provides room service.
-Other facilities include luggage storage space, 24-hour power back-up as well as a parking service.
+- Hotel Mandakini: It has 16 spacious rooms.
+The hotel has facilities like cable television and bottled drinking water.
+It also has attached bathroom with the facility of hot/cold running water.
+Other facilities include luggage storage space, 24-hour power back-up, and parking space.

 What are some temples near Gangotri Temple?

-- Kashi Vishwanath Temple, Uttarkashi: Kashi Vishwanath Temple Uttarkashi is one of the most sacred temples in Uttarakhand, dedicated to Lord Shiva.
-It is present on the banks of river Bhagirathi and is one of the Char Dham Yatra destinations within Uttarakhand.
-Further, the Shiva lingam here is 56cm in height and has a tilt towards South.
+- Kashi Vishwanath Temple, Uttarkashi: It is one of the most sacred temples in Uttarakhand.
+This temple is dedicated to Lord Shiva.
+It is present on the banks of river Bhagirathi.
+It is also one of the Char Dham Yatra destinations.
+The Shiva lingam here is 56cm in height and tilted towards south.

-- Shakti Temple – The temple is located in Uttarkashi, just opposite to the Kashi Vishwanath Temple.
+- Shakti Temple – It is present in Uttarkashi opposite to Kashi Vishwanath Temple.
 A massive Trishul is present in the center of the temple.
-The Trishul is 6 mt high and 90 cms wide at the base.
-Devotees also believe that the lower half of the Trishul is of copper and the upper part is of iron.
-According to the legends, Goddess Durga aimed this Trishul to slaughter the devils.
+The Trishul is 6 meters high and 90 cms wide.
+The lower half of Trishul is of copper and the upper half is of iron.
+According to legends, Goddess Durga aimed this Trishul to killed the devils.